SPDX-FileCopyrightText: Copyright (c) 2021-2026 NVIDIA CORPORATION & AFFILIATES. All rights reserved.

 ``axis`` must be within the range `[-(D+1), D]` (inclusive).

-A tensor with the same data as ``tensor``, with
+:output tensor: A tensor with the same data as ``tensor``, with

-``target_rank``- rank(``tensor``) additional dimensions inserted at the
+``target_rank`` - rank(``tensor``) additional dimensions inserted at the

 index specified by ``axis``.